muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554A/MUHAMMAD AMEERUSSOLIHIN BIN MOHAMAD ROBBI/README.md

 #### 👥 GROUP : M3CS2554A
 ---
 ## 🎯  Project Overview

-The purpose of this spike test was to evaluate the stability and behavior of the target web application under a sudden surge in user load.
-The test emulates an abrupt influx of users performing concurrent actions, such as visiting the home page and searching for flights.
+The goal of this test was to evaluate the application’s stability and responsiveness under a sudden surge in user load, in line with [**OWASP**](https://owasp.org/www-project-juice-shop/) performance testing practices.
+A spike test simulates abrupt traffic increases to determine whether a system can handle sharp load variations without functional or performance degradation.

 ## ⚙️ Test Setup